pragun-ananda/anubis/README.md

 # Aqueduct

-A low-latency multithreaded TCP/IP server built from scratch
+A simple multithreaded TCP/IP server built from scratch